nokiadatagathering/ndgdocs/sphinx/source/results.rst

 .. figure:: images/select-all-results.png
    :alt: Select All Results

 and clicking again deselects all.
-Results can also be selected individually and then previewed by clicking anywhere on the result
+Results can also be selected individually.
+Results can be previewed by clicking anywhere on the result

 .. figure:: images/preview-result.png
    :alt: Preview Result